ECCO-GROUP/ECCO-obs-pipeline/ecco_pipeline/conf/ds_configs/README.md

 # Generating a dataset config file

-The recommended approach to adding support for a new dataset is to start with an existing config.
+The recommended approach to adding support for a new dataset is to start with an existing config or one of the mostly blank templates in `ecco_pipeline/conf/ds_configs/templates`.
 The best way to obtain the information for these fields is through a combination of looking at a sample data granule and looking at the dataset's documentation.
 Here we'll walk through the config for `AMSR-2_OSI-408`, looking at the various sections.

 ## Dataset